C++ vs. Rust: Hello World

 std::cout << "Hello world\n";

-std::cout is a pre-existing object that represents the command line output.
-The “<<" is an operator that basically does, in this case, sends the text "Hello world\n" to the std::cout object, producing an output of such text in the terminal.
+std::cout is a pre-existing object that represents command line output.
+The << operator essentially sends the text "Hello world\n" to the std::cout object, resulting in that text being displayed in the terminal.

-The \n character sequence means an end of line.
+The \n character sequence indicates a newline.

 g++